Small Sources 26

 in the National Library of Ireland

 Ms 29,805 (1).
-The family had very extensive estates in Kilkenny and their residence was Bessborough House
+The estate was owned by the Ponsonby family who had very extensive estates in Kilkenny.
+Their residence was Bessborough House

 The family lived in England until 1825 when the 4th Earl of Bessborough and his wife came to live there, with their 11 children.
 They were ‘improving’ landlords and encouraged local industry and crafts.
-Although residences for the women are not specified, it is logical that the women lived in the immediate vicinity of the estate.
+It is likely that the women on the list below were encouraged by the estate to become involved in spinning.
+Although residences for the women are not specified, it is logical that they lived in the immediate vicinity of the estate.
 There was no practical reason why the farm management would seek flax spinners further than was necessary.
-Almost all of the surnames appear locally in the Griffith Valuation returns (1850) and in the Tithe Applotment Survey.
-In particular, 15 of the 83 family names appear in the neighbouring townland of Belline & Rogerstown; 6 in Tobernabrone; 6 in Banagher and 6 in Fiddown.
+As further validation of this, almost all of the surnames on this list appear locally in the Griffith Valuation returns (1850) and in the Tithe Applotment Survey.
+For example, 15 of the 83 family names appear in townlands neighbouring Bessborough house e.g. Belline & Rogerstown; 6 in Tobernabrone; 6 in Banagher and 6 in Fiddown.

 Flax spinning involved making yarn by spinning, or twisting, fibres of flax into a thread.
 It was uniquely women’s work at the time and involved using a spinning wheel operated by a foot treadle.
 The yarn was then transferred to the weaver to be woven into linen cloth.
-Linen-making was popular as it provided work throughout the year, and also involved several members of the household.
+Linen-making was popular with small-holders as it provided work throughout the year, and also involved several members of the household.
 Men were involved in growing and processing the flax, and in weaving.
 Women were involved in the spinning and (later in the century) also in weaving.
-At the period of this list (1827) the work was still done by hand.
-Steam-powered spinning machines later resulted in rapid decline in hand-spinning.
+At the period of this list (1827) all of this work was still done by hand.
+The later development of steam-powered spinning machines resulted in rapid decline in hand-spinning.
 Machine-spinning became centered in large Ulster mills and the cottage-industry gradually disappeared.
 Weaving, on the other hand, was maintained partly because of the availability of machine-spun thread.